kubermatic-labs/gman/README.md

 When running *Gman* with the `-confirm` flag the magic of synchronization happens!

- - The users, groups and org units - that have been depicted to be present in config file, but not in Gsuite - are automatically created:
+ - The users, groups and org units - that have been depicted to be present in config file, but not in GSuite - are automatically created:

 ```bash
 $ gman -config myconfig.yaml -confirm